 Besides the enforcement dimension to which strong corporate governance systems give rise, an additional source of pressure can be imposed by capital markets in general.
 Information considered as less relevant in one market may be regarded as a "must" in another, causing spillover effects.
 An important vehicle for such spillovers from different corporate governance systems is international cross-listing, which is synonymous with increased monitoring that may reduce agency costs by alleviating contracting conflicts (Fama & Jensen, 1983).
-As a result, cross-listing has a complementary effect on the propensity to supply relevant information (Baker, Nofsinger, & Weaver, 2002; Lang et al., 2003, 2006).
+As a result, cross-listing has a complementary effect on the propensity to supply relevant information (Baker et al., 2002; Lang et al., 2003; Lang et al., 2006).
 Empirical evidence supports this notion.
-Meek and Gray (1989), for example, find that continental European firms listed on the London Stock Exchange (LSE) supply more information than is required by the LSE.
+Meek & Gray (1989), for example, find that continental European firms listed on the London Stock Exchange (LSE) supply more information than is required by the LSE.
 Khanna et al. (2004) show a positive relationship between cross-listing and information supply by analyzing interactions between a group of firms and the US capital markets.
 The arguments discussed above lead to the third hypothesis to be tested:

-Hypothesis 3.
-There is a positive relationship between international cross-listing and the supply of relevant information on the macroeconomic impact on the profits of the firm.
+Hypothesis 3: There is a positive relationship between international cross-listing and the supply of relevant information regarding the macroeconomic impact on the profits of the firm.

-3. Prior studies of the supply of information regarding the macroeconomic impact on corporate performance

-The relevant macroeconomic environment of the firm may be formulated in many ways.
-The guiding principle is to find macroeconomic variables that influence the corporate performance and which are easy to measure and more or less instantaneously observable.
+3. Prior studies of the supply of information regarding the macroeconomic impact on corporate performance and which are easy to measure and more or less instantaneously observable.
 Deviations from International Fisher Parity and Purchasing Power Parity generate excess profit and losses.
 Based on these two relationships, and with the requirement of ease of measurement without any delay, the macroeconomic influences can be measured as channeled through fluctuations in exchange rates, interest rates and inflation.
-The corporate supply of information on the role played by these three categories of variables has - as reflected in the accounting research and discussed below - changed over time.
+The corporate supply of information on the role played by these three variables has - as reflected in the accounting research and discussed below - changed over time.